ahmedsedeeek3/Terraform/README.md

 # Terraform Web Architecture

-This project provisions the architecture shown in your diagram:
+This project provisions the architecture shown in the diagram:

 - Route 53 (optional custom domain)
 - CloudFront distribution